antoineco/aco-tomcat/README.md

 This module will install the desired version of the Apache Tomcat Web Application Container from almost any possible source, including the repositories available on the target system (distribution repositories or third-party sources like [JPackage](http://www.jpackage.org) and [EPEL](https://fedoraproject.org/wiki/EPEL))
 A long list of parameters allow a fine tuning of the server and the JVM.
 Tomcat's most common elements are provided, and virtually any missing parameters can be included using the hash parameters present in each block.
-It is also possible to configure, besides the server itself, admin applications, extra libraries, the log4j logger, etc.
+It is also possible to configure, besides the server itself, admin applications, extra libraries, etc.
 The creation of individual instances following [Apache's guidelines](http://tomcat.apache.org/tomcat-9.0-doc/RUNNING.txt) is supported via a custom type.

 ## Setup